sigtimedwait, sigwaitinfo - wait for queued signals

 The sigwaitinfo() function selects the pending signal from the set specified by set.
 Should any of multiple pending signals in the range SIGRTMIN to SIGRTMAX be selected, it shall be the lowest numbered one.
 The selection order between realtime and non-realtime signals, or between multiple pending non-realtime signals, is unspecified.
 If no signal in set is pending at the time of the call, the calling thread shall be suspended until one or more signals in set become pending or until it is interrupted by an unblocked, caught signal.

-The sigwaitinfo() function shall be equivalent to the sigwait() function if the info argument is NULL.
-If the info argument is non-NULL, the sigwaitinfo() function shall be equivalent to sigwait(), except that the selected signal number shall be stored in the si_signo member, and the cause of the signal shall be stored in the si_code member.
+The sigwaitinfo() function shall be equivalent to the sigwait() function, except that the return value and the error reporting method are different (see RETURN VALUE), and that if the info argument is non-NULL, the selected signal number shall be stored in the si_signo member, and the cause of the signal shall be stored in the si_code member.
 If any value is queued to the selected signal, the first such queued value shall be dequeued and, if the info argument is non-NULL, the value shall be stored in the si_value member of info.
 The system resource used to queue the signal shall be released and returned to the system for other use.
 If no value is queued, the content of the si_value member is undefined.
 If no further signals are queued for the selected signal, the pending indication for that signal shall be reset.

 Upon successful completion (that is, one of the signals specified by set is pending or is generated) sigwaitinfo() and sigtimedwait() shall return the selected signal number.
 Otherwise, the function shall return a value of -1 and set errno to indicate the error.

 - No signal specified by set was generated within the specified timeout period.

 The sigtimedwait() and sigwaitinfo() functions may fail if: